opentofu/opentofu/docs/state_encryption.md

 Furthermore, this feature should allow users to encrypt plan files when they are stored.
 However, plan files are not JSON, they are ZIP files.
 If feasible, this feature should produce a structurally correct encrypted ZIP file.

-For the encryption key, users should be able to specify a key directly, use a remote key provider (such as AWS KMS, etc.), or create derivative keys (such as pbkdf2) from another key source.
+For the encryption key, users should be able to specify a key directly, use a remote key provider (such as AWS KMS, etc.), or create derivative keys from another key source.
 The primary encryption method should be AES-GCM, but the implementation should be open to different encryption methods.
 The user should also have the ability to decrypt a state or plan file with one (older) key and then re-encrypt data with a newer key.
 Multiple fallbacks should be avoided in the implementation.

 To enable use cases where multiple teams need to collaborate, the user should be able to specify separate encryption methods and keys for individual uses, especially for the `terraform_remote_state` data source.
 However, to simplify configuration, the user should be able to specify a default configuration for all remote state data sources.